machineree/OpenSCAD_Linkages_Library/README.md

 ```
 ![alt text](https://github.com/machineree/OpenSCAD_Linkages_Library/blob/master/pics/linkwidthrot.png?raw=true "linkwidthrot")

 Using `linkwidthrot` and 90 degree linkages with flat sides.
 This is accomplished by making the height value the same as the width value.
-For `linksurroundrot` the height would have to be holeD+surround+surround.
+For `linksurroundrot` the height would have to be *holeD+surround+surround*.
 This is the result:

 ```openscad
 include <linkages.scad>